Skip to contents

 As a result, it is essential to put strong emphasis on algorithms that have descriptive value on their own regardless of whether they offer a high correlation with supposed criterion methods.

-Permissive Open-source license
+Permissive open-source license

 Documentation structure and origin